-White fish and a hint of lemon makes for one mouthwatering entrée.
+Whitefish and a hint of lemon make for one mouthwatering entrée.

-Longing for some zesty seafood, but nothing quite too fishy?
-Something light, but not too boring?
-Introducing the Savory Lemon White Fish fillets recipe.
-It’s bold.
-It’s daring.
-And it’s simple.
-Sound too good to be true?
+Longing for some zesty seafood, but nothing too fishy?
+Something light but not boring?
+Here’s our favorite whitefish fillet recipe for savory lemon whitefish fillet.
+It’s bold, daring, and simple.
+Sounds too good to be true?
 It’s not.

-Grab a fresh white fish fillet on sale or splurge on your favorite.
+Grab a fresh whitefish fillet on sale, or splurge on your favorite fish.
 Haddock, sole, hake, or cod are all delicious.
 And flounder and halibut, too.
-This lemony, healthy white fish recipe is versatile and accommodating, and only demands the slightest bit of effort on your part.
+This lemony, healthy whitefish fillet recipe is versatile, accommodating, and only demands the slightest bit of effort on your part.
 Apart from the fish, the only ingredients you’ll need are the easy, on-hand staples of olive oil, salt, pepper, and, of course, lemon.

-White fish is a nutritious part of a healthy diet, but it is often overshadowed by other varieties of seafood such as salmon and mackerel.
-White fish is a good source of omega-3 fatty acids, and it contributes to lowered blood pressure, lowered cholesterol, and weight loss.
-It’s a healthy source of lean protein and a perfect centerpiece of a healthy, delicious entree.
+Whitefish is a nutritious part of a healthy diet, but it is often overshadowed by other varieties of seafood, such as salmon and mackerel.
+Whitefish is a good source of omega-3 fatty acids, contributing to lowered blood pressure, cholesterol, and weight loss.
+It’s a healthy source of lean protein and a perfect centerpiece for a healthy, delicious entree.

 Ingredients